 Gloucestershire Health and Care NHS Foundation Trust is working on a new community hospital in the Forest of Dean which will replace Dilke Memorial Hospital and Lydney Community Hospital.

 The new hospital is being built on the site of Collingwood Skatepark and Lower High Street Playing Field in Steam Mills Road, Cinderford, which will put it close to the town centre and make it as accessible as possible whether travelling by car or by public transport.

-A new skatepark will be provided at Miner’s Field (off Barleycorn Square) to replace the existing park at the Sports Field.
-This will locate the skate park more centrally within the town, offer better and safer access and will include the provision of lighting.
-The Town Council is investing alongside the NHS to add additional park and recreation facilities.
+A new skatepark is being provided at Miner’s Field (off Barleycorn Square) to replace the former skate park at the Sports Field.
+This locates the skate park more centrally within the town, offers better and safer access and puts it in a location where the Town Council is investing in additional park and recreation facilities.

-The Trust is also funding the resurfacing of the multi-use games area (off Coronation Road and Mount Pleasant Road) from the current concrete to a Sports England approved surface to make it usable all year round and for a wider range of sports and activities.
+The Trust has also funded the resurfacing of the multi-use games area (off Coronation Road and Mount Pleasant Road) from the current concrete to a Sports England approved surface to make it usable all year round and for a wider range of sports and activities.